QEStudios/MP-102/readme.md

 I ordered the PCBs from JLCPCB due to their very low price and shipping costs, but you can use whichever fab house you prefer.

+Make sure to order the PCB with a thickness of 1.6mm as the case was designed for a PCB of that size.

 ### Flashing the Pico

 1. Install QMK by following [this guide](https://docs.qmk.fm/newbs_getting_started).